Why is the black fungus killing patients with COVID in India?

 Black Fungus in COVID Patients

 People can inhale fungal spores when they are near moist dead vegetation.
-Small hair-like structures called cilia can catch these spores in your airways and get into your lungs.
+Tiny hair-like structures called cilia can catch these spores in your airways and get into your lungs.
 If your immune system is weak or your cilia don’t work well, it is easier for the spores to get deep into the sinuses or other body tissues.
 Besides entering your body through your mouth, nose, and sinuses, the black fungus can also enter through a break in your skin, such as a cut or scrape.

 What types of infection can mucormycosis cause?

 The types of black fungus infections depend on where they enter your body:

 Rhinocerebral mucormycosis is an infection of the sinuses that can occur when a person with a weakened immune system breathes in the fungal spores.
 Air enters the nose and may go into the sinuses, air chambers found in the facial bones.
 Sinuses are air pockets that lighten the skull, provide resonance for speech, and moisturize and warm the air we breathe.

 The infection can spread from the sinuses to the brain or the eyes.
 For example, people with diabetes who have poorly controlled blood sugar are more likely to develop a black fungal infection of the sinuses.
 Same for those who have had a kidney transplant.

 Lung mucormycosis is most common in those with a very weakened immune system after having cancer treatment or an organ transplant.

 Skin mucormycosis develops when the fungus enters the skin through a scrape or cut in the skin.
 This is the most common type of black fungus infection in people who have a healthy immune system.